 Australians are best known for adding suspensions lifts and snorkels to their Ford Rangers, but Dave Gardner from Gardner Mods had a different plan for this Ford Ranger.

-Gardner Mods got the vehicle after it had been written off from water damage, and set out to make it a tire ripping machine.
-They originally thought about putting a Coyote 5.0L V-8 in the Ranger, but after pricing a motor and measuring the engine bay, they realized that they didn’t have enough room, and the cost would eat up to much of their budget.
+Gardner Mods got the vehicle after it had been written off from water damage and set out to make it a tire ripping machine.
+They originally thought about putting a Coyote 5.0L V-8 in the Ranger, but after pricing a motor and measuring the engine bay, they realized that they didn’t have enough room, and the cost would eat up too much of their budget.
 They managed to find a wrecked Holden GTSR with a good 6.2L Supercharged GM LS engine.
 The engine comes from the factory with 577 horsepower and 546 lb-ft of torque.

 To accommodate all of the V8 power, the Ranger was reinforced all around, removing all unneeded materials, and stripping the interior to the bare frame.
 Each bumper front and rear includes multiple metal braces, strengthening the ranger’s exterior.
 On the inside, a full, custom roll cage stretching to the rear of the bed, was installed to maintain the trucks structural integrity, since the majority of weight had been removed.
 In the bed, one of the coolest aspects of the truck is the golden twin piped exhaust.
 The pipes exit directly out of the center of the bed giving it a classic supercar look.
 Since the plan was to drift the Ranger, it received a steering angle kit, 9-inch limited-slip differential, and a full widebody kit complete with a low, drag styled spoiler.